Tarun290604/IndiusAi/README.md

 Upload a CSV/Excel file

-Explore automated insights, visualizations, and hypothesis tests 🔥 Why Use Indius AI?
+Explore automated insights, visualizations, and hypothesis tests

+## 🔥 Why Use Indius AI?

-✅ **No Coding Required – Built for non-programmers and business users.
+✅ **No Coding Required** – Built for non-programmers and business users.

-✅ **SmolAgent-Powered – Automates analysis steps, reducing manual effort.
+✅ **SmolAgent-Powered** – Automates analysis steps, reducing manual effort.

-✅ **Hypothesis Testing – Built-in statistical evaluation for decision-making.
+✅ **Hypothesis Testing** – Built-in statistical evaluation for decision-making.

-✅ **AI-Powered Prompting – Intelligent Q&A on your dataset.
+✅ **AI-Powered Prompting** – Intelligent Q&A on your dataset.

-✅ **Interactive Visualizations – Generate insights visually with ease.
+✅ **Interactive Visualizations** – Generate insights visually with ease.

-🤝 Contributing
-We welcome contributions!
-Follow these steps:

-**Fork the Repository
-**Create a Feature Branch
-**Commit & Push Changes
-**Submit a Pull Request
-📜 License
+## 📜 License

 This project is licensed under the MIT License.
 See LICENSE for details.

 💡 Indius AI – Making Data Science Effortless for Everyone! 🚀